suffolklibraries/lgc/content/collections/events/walks-heart-of-ipswich.md

   This event is run by The Ipswich Tourist Guide Association, for more information please get in touch via:

   [https://www.ticketsource.co.uk/whats-on/ipswich/the-hold/walks-heart-of-ipswich/2022-06-28/14:00/t-mggqoe](https://www.ticketsource.co.uk/whats-on/ipswich/the-hold/walks-heart-of-ipswich/2022-06-28/14:00/t-mggqoe)
-updated_by: 73585618-b2c6-4117-9078-fe4dcc123fca
+updated_by: d0ee360c-4db7-4ecf-9024-8e35603daaef
-updated_at: 1654593032
+updated_at: 1655982073
 ---
-Take a walk towards the town centre to see some of the Ipswich's most interesting buildings, hear about the colourful characters and dramatic events which have shaped our heritage.
+Take a walk towards the town centre to see some of Ipswich's most interesting buildings, hear about the colourful characters and dramatic events which have shaped Ipswich's heritage.